Aukatia te horapa a te kīrehe orotā

 - Clean all recreational gear including fishing and diving gear.

-- Check the Marine Pests website for marine biosecurity rules in other regions before leaving Auckland.
+Marine Pests website for marine biosecurity rules in other regions before leaving Auckland.

 Guidelines for hull cleaning